The

 Singing might be fun, might be joyful and uplifting,

-you?
 "He who sings, frightens away his ills," said Cervantes.
+Even

-Even John Harvey Kellogg - Mr Cornflakes himself - had this to add
+John Harvey Kellogg - Mr Cornflakes himself - had this to add in 1931:

 Research involving international choirs and over 12,000 people identified